Azure/ResourceModules/modules/container-registry/registry/replication/README.md

 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`zoneRedundancy`](#parameter-zoneredundancy) | string | Whether or not zone redundancy is enabled for this container registry. |

+### Parameter: `name`

+The name of the replication.

+- Required: Yes
+- Type: string

+### Parameter: `registryName`

+The name of the parent registry.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`